 Serve it with a squeeze of lemon juice, a sprinkle of flake salt and some chopped parsley for a simple and satisfying dinner.
 It pairs well with just about anything and leftovers are great sliced into salads or sandwiches the next day.

-If you are looking for more chicken recipes, check out our: Balsamic Chicken Marinade, Garlic Parmesan Chicken Skewers and Panko Crusted Chicken.
+If you are looking for more chicken recipes, check out our: Balsamic Chicken Marinade, Garlic Parmesan Chicken Skewers, Marry Me Chicken Meatballs, and Panko Crusted Chicken.
+For another impressive main, try our Grilled Rack of Lamb.

 Jump to: